ykcelebrations/ykcelebrations.github.io/2_what-to-do.md

 title: What to do
 ---

 Istanbul is very diverse city of more than 16 million people.
-You will find lots of different neighbourhoods, with buildings aged more than 1000 years to new and shiny skyscrapers.
-There is incredinly much to do, and the city is constantly changing so that every time we visit, some of our favourite streets have changed a little.
-This section should give you some ideas where to go and what to check out, but we are sure you will find much more on your way.
+You will find many different neighbourhoods, with buildings ranging from more than 1000 years old to new and shiny skyscrapers.
+There is incredibly much to do, and the city is constantly changing.
+Every time we visit, our favourite streets have changed a little.
+This section shall give you some ideas where to go and what to check out, but we are sure you will find much more on your way.
 Some of Y&K's favourites are pinned in the map below:
 <div class="container">
  <iframe src="https://www.google.com/maps/d/embed?mid=138M5bxxC5tfnbhNUaJcbkChrfkainsc&ehbc=2E312F&noprof=1" width="100%" height="500px"></iframe>
 </div>